-Effective upon the completion of the Spin-Off, our Board is expected to have an Audit Committee, Compensation Committee and Nominating, Governance and Environmental and Social Responsibility Committee.
-The Board committees are expected to act in an advisory capacity to the full Board, except that the Compensation Committee is expected to have direct responsibility for the Chief Executive Officer's and the President's goals, performance and compensation along with compensation of other executive officers, and the Audit Committee is expected to have direct responsibility for appointing, replacing, compensating and overseeing the outside auditor.
-Our Board is expected to adopt a written charter for each of the standing committees that clearly establishes the committees' respective roles and responsibilities, which will be posted to our website prior to the Distribution Date.
-In addition, each committee is expected to have the authority to retain independent outside professional advisors or experts as it deems advisable or necessary, including the sole authority to retain and terminate any such advisors, to carry out its duties.
+Our Board has an Audit Committee, Nominating, Governance and Environmental and Social Responsibility Committee and Compensation Committee.
+The Board committees act in an advisory capacity to the full Board, except that the Compensation Committee has direct responsibility for the Chief Executive Officer's and the President's goals, performance and compensation along with compensation of other executive officers, and the Audit Committee has direct responsibility for appointing, replacing, compensating and overseeing the outside auditor.
+Our Board has adopted written charters for each of the standing committees that clearly establishes the committees' respective roles and responsibilities, which are posted on our website.
+In addition, each committee has the authority to retain independent outside professional advisors or experts as it deems advisable or necessary, including the sole authority to retain and terminate any such advisors, to carry out its duties.